 I also like to meet with the child once or twice to get a sense from them about how they are feeling about the divorce.
 It is powerful to watch their eyes when they find out that their mom and dad have been meeting and talk about them.
 Kids love it!
 Once your child realizes BOTH of you are talking and are on the same page, they will begin to have a harder time using your divorce as a way to manipulate both of you.
 All children of divorce manipulate whether they do it intentionally or unintentionally.
 Often they are also in a lot of pain and feel caught in the middle.
 My office becomes a safe place where they can share their pain, anger, and confusion about the divorce.

-This is the Co-parenting Contract that you and your coparent agree to sign before even coming into my office for the first session.
+This is an example of a Co-parenting Contract that you and your coparent agree to sign before even coming into my office for the first session.
 We will then go over this contract in the first joint session.

 As of today, ___/___/___ I agree to the following guidelines: